elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/zig-native)](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/zig-native)

-## WARNING: This branch is in development.
-It works, but is still brittle
+### NOTE: All tests pass, but credentials currently must be passed through environment

 This SDK currently supports all AWS services except EC2 and S3.
 These two services only support XML, and zig 0.8.0 and master both trigger compile errors while incorporating the XML parser.
-S3 also requires some plumbing tweaks in the signature calculation, which is planned for a zig version (probably self-hosted 0.9.0) that no longer has an error triggered.
+S3 also requires some plumbing tweaks in the signature calculation.
 Examples of usage are in src/main.zig.

 Current executable size for the demo is 868k after compiling with -Drelease-safe and [stripping the executable after compilation](https://github.com/ziglang/zig/issues/351).